 The first step to building a chain is to determine if the source system being connected is cloud-based or on-premises.
 For cloud-based and systems accessible over the internet, chains can use the CloudRunner agent to execute.
 For on-premises systems or those not accessible over the internet, chains will need to use a GroundRunner agent to execute.

-To ensure that chain processes and GroundRunners can communicate to the necessary endpoints, whitelisting may need to be applied within your network.
-All whitelisting can be found here.
+To ensure that chain processes and GroundRunners can communicate to the necessary endpoints, allowing hosts may need to be applied within your network.
+The full allow hosts and emails list for Workiva can be found here.

 Step 3: Workiva integration user and OAuth2 Grant

 Workiva recommends creating Workiva platform user(s) dedicated to integrations.
 Information on how to create integration users is here.
-Add read/write permissions for the user to the specific Wdata table in use.
+Add necessary read/write permissions for the user to the specific Workiva object(s) in use such as a Wdata Table.
 Table permission information is here.

 Using the integration user or your own username for testing, create an OAuth2 Grant.
 The client ID and client secret from the grant will be used to authenticate with Workiva APIs.
 Here is information on how to create an OAuth2 Grant.
-It is very important to remember the grant’s expiration date as the grant will auto delete on that date.
+Here is information on how to generate/view the grant secret.
 Optional: Here is developer documentation for authentication.

 Step 4: Configure a Workiva connection

 Within the chain builder, click on “Connections” in the left menu.
-Here is information for configuring the Workiva connection using the client ID and client secret from the previous step.
+Here is information for configuring the Workiva connection using the Client ID and Client Secret from the previous step.
 Additionally, the GroundRunner from step 1 can be selected if in use.
 Repeat this step to create a connection for the source system as well.
-If the source system connector is disabled, please work with your Org Security Admin to enable it by following the instructions here.
+If the source system connector is disabled, please work with your Workiva Organization Security Administrator to enable it by following the instructions here.

 Step 5: Chain builder

 Within the chain builder, click on “Build” in the left menu.
-Start building a new chain by clicking the “Create Chain” button in the lower right corner.
+Start building a new chain by clicking the “Create” button in the top right corner and select "Create Chain".
 Complete documentation of all chain connections and commands is here.
 You may need to reach out to the source system provider for their system’s documentation.
-Here are some step-by-step instructions for example chains.
+Here are some step-by-step instructions for template and sample chains.